 - Field 1.
 Applicant name: This field should include the name of the applicant entity applying for funding.

 - Field 2.
 Applicant type: This field should identify the applicant type.
 Options include:

-- Service provider
+- 1. Service provider

 - 2. Cooperative

 - 3. Political subdivision

-- 4. Indian tribe
+- 4. Tribal Government

-NOTE: An application from a political subdivision or an Indian tribe must be made as part of a public-private partnership with a service provider.
+NOTE: An application from a political subdivision or a tribal government must be made as part of a public-private partnership with a service provider.